securityfirst/secfirst.org/umbrella-manual/content/_index.md

 The same form can be filled multiple times.

 **Note**: Since forms ask for personally-identifiable information, it is advisable to set up a password for Umbrella app, to prevent unauthorized people who have your device from accessing your data.
-Navigate to **Account** > **Set password** to set a password.
+Navigate to **Account** --> **Set password** to set a password.

 ## Lessons

 Umbrella has many lessons, giving you simple step-by-step actions of what to do in any given security situation and showing you the best tools to do it with.

+The general flow of lessons are presented in order to replicate the typical way that a user works.
+Protecting their own information -> Communicating with other people -> Arranging and travelling to a location -> Doing their operations and work -> Dealing with personal issues that may arise-> Seeking support if something goes wrong.

 ![Umbrella lessons menu](/img/lessons.png)

-Below is a rundown of all Umbrella lessons and modules:
+Below is a rundown of all Umbrella lessons:

 ### Access your risk